French Time Pieces

 The Négresse was not a unique piece.
 The royal copy was authenticated in 1956 on the occasion of an exhibition at the Orangerie by Pierre Verlet, curator of the objects of art of the Louvre Museum.
 It wears two plaques in the name of Furet et Godon, who were associated from 1784 until Furet's bankruptcy in 1786.

 Belonging since 1937 to the collection of the comtes de Ribes, the "Négresse de Marie-Antoinette" is estimated € 1M for sale by Sotheby's in Paris on December 11, lot 10.

-Dated 1817 by a former supplier of Godon, probably after a repair, an incomplete copy of the same model was sold for € 810K including premium by Delorme Collin du Bocage on November 23, 2007.
+Dated 1817 by a former supplier of Godon, probably after a repair, an incomplete copy of the same model was sold for € 1M by Sotheby's on October 11, 2022, lot 72.
 Three other examples are known.

 1800 Breguet at the Time of the Marie-Antoinette